aws-samples/sample-FSI-document-processing-with-amazon-bedrock/IDP with Gen AI (Bedrock Data Automation)/README.md

 ## Overview

 The proposed solution aims to automate the indexing and processing of manually scanned bills and documents received via hardcopy, transitioning from a traditional manual process to a streamlined, efficient workflow.
 The key components of the solution include identifying file types in the staging area, routing files based on the document type to their respective bucket initiating a downstream process.
 This automated approach enhances document handling, reduces manual intervention, ensures accurate document identification and processing, and ultimately boosts operational efficiency, improves customer satisfaction, and lowers costs, creating a faster and more reliable document processing system.
   > **Note:** This solution can be used to classify multiple types of insurance claim documents (life, auto, etc.).
-However, in this example we configured the workflow to process **`Auto Insurance Claim Documents`**.
-Users can customize the insurance type by modifying the system prompt in the [`Bedrock Classification Lambda Function`](https://github.com/aws-samples/sample-FSI-document-processing-with-amazon-bedrock/blob/main/lambdas/bedrock-classification/src/lambda_function.py)
+However, in this example we configured the workflow to process **`Auto Insurance Claim Documents`** using **Amazon Bedrock Data Automation (BDA)**.
+Users can customize the document classification by modifying the BDA blueprint configuration in the initialization Lambda function.

 ## Core Features

- * Intelligent Document Processing reducing manual categorization
+ * Intelligent Document Processing using Amazon Bedrock Data Automation (BDA)
+ * Automated project initialization and credential management via AWS Secrets Manager
+ * Intelligent execution monitoring with prevention of overlapping runs
  * Fully Scalable to meet any customer demand
- * Easy modifiable to change categorization
+ * Easy modifiable to change categorization through BDA blueprint configuration
+ * Comprehensive error handling with automatic routing to review bucket

 ## Target Market